 Workshops such as MyStory Mind can help you recognise the link between self esteem, problem solving, creative focus and mindful study.
 If your would like to know more about how to introduce mindful study to your life (or classroom) please contact me – firstname.lastname@example.org

 So, how can use the habit of mindlessly staring out the window to your advantage?
 Redirect your focus, pay attention to your breath, train your mind to focus.
 Try Goleman’s exercise.
 Who knows you may just find yourself more becoming attentive.

 Welcome to a World of Expression

-If you enjoyed reading this post you may like to subscribe to our newsletter or read Nicole’s book, Is This MyStory (available in full or as a four part series)
+If you enjoyed reading this post you may like to subscribe to our newsletter or read Nicole’s book, Is This MyStory (available in full or part of a four part series).